djndl1/CSNotes/net/overview.md

 Ubiquitous computing was proposed to entails computing in everyday life, resulting in IoT.
 Various consumer electronic devices are networked, even through power-line networks.

+## Types

+- Broadband Access Networks

+- Wireless Access Networks: cellular networks, WIFI, NFC, sensor networks.

+- Content Provider Networks: CDN (a large collection of servers that are geographically distributed in such a way that content is placed as close as possible to the users that are requesting it).

+- Transit Network, Backbone networks: among ISPs and large content providers.
+The recent decade has seen more direct interconnection instead of relying on the transit network.

+- Enterprise Networks: companies, factories, VPNs, VoIP

 ## Social Issues

 network neutrality, DMCA, censorship, profiling, phishing, CAPTACHA, botnet